antoniocosta/openwithphotoshop/README.md

 ![screenshot](http://lh4.googleusercontent.com/Hie1Uyl-8a_XnM_5Rp_6msPXzoCsSsRLEWuRNFoM6MtIR7CENXEvEvpFV4BEhVtyaEojel2tdDU=s1280-h800-e365-)

-Handy for designers and inspired by the [Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/open-with-photoshop/) by the same name.
+Handy for designers and inspired by the [Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/open-with-photoshop/) with the same name.

 [Extension](http://goo.gl/Fy982M) uses native [Chrome's messaging API](https://developer.chrome.com/extensions/messaging), so in order for it to work (and besides said [extension](http://goo.gl/Fy982M)), you must ALSO install a native messaging host.
 Tested and working on **Mac OS X only**.